 Connection to the Rift and Bio-Engineering

-The Barathu have an unparalleled mastery of bio-engineering, understanding life at a fundamental, genetic level.
-They perceive technology not as metal and circuits but as an extension of living systems.
-Their starships are gargantuan sentient client species, and their tools and weapons are smaller bio-engineered creatures, all functioning in perfect, empathetic synchronicity.
+Barathu perceive technology not as metal and circuits but as extension of living systems.
+Their starships are gargantuan, sentient client species; their weapons and tools are smaller, bioengineered creatures that function in perfect empathetic synchronicity.

-Their understanding of the Rift is deeply biological; they manipulate its energies not through arcane formulae but through organic processes, often integrating Rift-touched biomass into their creations.
+Their Rift understanding is deeply biological—they manipulate its energies not through arcane formulae but through organic processes, integrating Rift-touched biomass into their creations.
 The crucial Barathu RNA, embedded into assimilated species, acts as a powerful empathy conduit, rewiring neurological pathways to ensure unwavering loyalty and eliminate internal conflict within the Bio-Commune.
-This genetic key is the ultimate expression of their philosophy: unity through biological connection.
-The Rift-Storm Cataclysm was not just a destructive event for the Barathu; it provided a chaotic crucible where their unique bio-engineering adapted to harness raw, untamed energies, further deepening their understanding of life's resilience in the face of cosmic upheaval.

-They believe that true societal strength lies in absolute, shared understanding and that individual desires should contribute seamlessly to a greater whole.
-The Rift-Storm Cataclysm was a chaotic crucible that allowed their unique bio-engineering to harness raw, untamed energies, further deepening their understanding of life's resilience in the face of cosmic upheaval.
+The Rift-Storm Cataclysm provided a chaotic crucible where their bio-engineering adapted to harness raw, untamed energies, further deepening their understanding of life's resilience amid cosmic upheaval.

 Barathu Mechanics